Amadhatter03/SynchroStudioProject/project_report/README.md

 <img width="600" src="images/simulation-tab-traffic-max.png" alt="Traffic Max Screen in Digital Prototype">
 <img width="600" src="images/simulation-tab-rush-times.png" alt="Rush Times Screen in Digital Prototype">

 ## Design Research and Key Insights

+The goal of this research process is to help reimage the user experience, interface, and overall usability of the software Synchro Studio.

+The 1st Method we used was Contextual Inquiry.
+- We wanted to get insight on how users interact with the software by observing and then following up with some questions for clarity.

+2nd Method we used was a Focus group Study
+- We wanted to get insight from 3 participants from the TCE 327 on their thoughts of using Synchro Studio software.
+Since the participants were new to the software, we would be able to get an understanding of how user friendly the software is to new users.

+Key Insights:
+- From the focus group, one of the participants explained that they found a tab within the software very helpful to work with.
+This was the network tab that had all network settings and can be changed within it.
+We then decided that a user profile, where the user can save and access their preferences, would be similar to that aspect.
+- Within the focus group, there wasn’t much else that could provide useful information.
+Users seemed to be very happy with the way the software was designed.
+This mostly has to do with the fact that they only touched the software 3 times, giving them little time to find any problems with it.
+Instead we decided to focus on the problem that our team found.
+We noticed that the traffic simulator seemed very confusing, so we wanted to make some changes for it that would make it more user friendly.